viethuy51301515/KickStarterBlockChain/README.md

-# KickStarterBlockChain
+# Project Setup

-# build on nextJs solidity web3
+1.build on nextJs solidity web3

-# run npm install
+2.run npm install

-# need a meta mask wallet
+3.need a meta mask wallet

-# project description :
+# project description

-## Manager can create a campaign, and other users can contribute value to be a contributor.
+1.Manager can create a campaign, and other users can contribute value to be a contributor.

-## Manager can create many request in one campaign for doing something, and need to be approved by contributor.
+2.Manager can create many request in one campaign for doing something, and need to be approved by contributor.

-## After Request got approvals more than a half of contributor, The Manager can finalize the request and the request will excuse
+3.After Request got approvals more than a half of contributor, The Manager can finalize the request and the request will excuse